armory/docs-cdaas/content/en/deployment/monitor-deployment.md

 {{< figure src="/images/cdaas/ui-constraints.jpg" alt="The staging-west environment has constraints that prevent it from starting until they are satisfied." >}}

-Clicking on a specific environment takes you to the **Full Details** page for that single environment where you can take additional action.
+Clicking on a specific environment takes you to the **Environment Details** page for that single environment where you can take additional action.

 ### Single environment

-The **Full Details** page for a single environment is where you monitor the progress of the deployment to that environment.
+The **Environment Details** page for a single environment is where you monitor the progress of the deployment to that environment.
 If the strategy you specified involves user input, such as a manual approval, this is the page where you can approve or rollback the deployment.

 {{< figure src="/images/cdaas/ui-fulldetails.jpg" >}}